 - you have uncontrolled high blood pressure

-- you have certain types of migraines (eg, hemiplegic, basilar)
+- you have a history of certain types of migraines (eg, hemiplegic, basilar)

-- you are taking an ergot alkaloid (eg, ergotamine) or have taken another 5-HT1 receptor agonist (eg, sumatriptan, rizatriptan) within the past 24 hours
+- you have used an ergot alkaloid (eg, dihydroergotamine, ergotamine) or another "triptan" migraine medicine (eg, sumatriptan, rizatriptan) within the past 24 hours

 - you are taking sibutramine